-Traditional manual visitor management processes, and their waste of resources, negatively impact the environment.
-With a visitor management system, however, fewer physical resources are needed; thereby reducing your carbon footprint.
+Traditional, manual visitor management processes, and their waste of resources, negatively impact the environment.
+With a digital workplace management system, however, fewer physical resources are needed; thereby reducing your carbon footprint.
 This allows organizations to invest in improving their products and services while reducing clutter in the workplace.

 3. Location-Based Pricing

-When you scale, a visitor management system allows you to add locations at your convenience.
-With services like SwipedOn, you can upgrade your subscription to allow for more than one office.
+When you scale, a workplace management system allows you to add locations at your convenience.
+With services like SwipedOn, you can upgrade your subscription to allow for more than one office or site location.
 You can choose to pay in your local currency to get a fair rate and buy a package that best fits your needs.

 Location-based pricing ensures that all of your offices are covered and avoids paying multiple set-up fees.

 Do you have offices in multiple states or countries?
 If so, you need to be data-compliant.
 If not knowing the legalities, this can get exhausting, fast.
 The consequences for breaching data privacy regulations can negatively affect a business’s finances and reputation.